 I went home almost in tears and confused.
 I never returned to that group.

 Fast forward a few years and I now have a much better understanding of the differences between attachment parenting and attachment theory.

 I have written about the distinction between attachment theory and attachment parenting several times, but it is a topic I feel is worth revisiting.
 The word “attachment” is thrown around in modern parenting circles often, but there is a lot of confusion about what it really entails.

-This article explains in depth the research behind attachment theory.
-In essence, attachment theory is about the relationship that is formed in early months and years between a baby and her primary caregiver.
-The beautiful thing about attachment theory is that it does not prescribe a set of specific parenting techniques or rules per se.
+This attachment parenting article and guide to attachment theory explains in-depth the research behind attachment theory.
+In essence, attachment between parent and child is about the relationship that is formed in the early months and years between a baby and her primary caregiver.
+The beautiful thing about attachment theory is that it does not prescribe a set of specific parenting techniques or principles per se.
 At its core, it is a concept that helps explain the subtle, back-and-forth, dynamic relationship that happens between a baby and a truly responsive parent.

 In real life, that means that attachment between myself and my child might look a little different than attachment between you and your child.
 It can even mean that attachment between you and each of your own children might look a little different.